AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/PostObject.md

 You can perform the following steps to calculate the value of the Signature form field:

 1. Create a UTF-8 encoded policy.
 2. Encode the policy in Base64.
-The encoding result is the value of the policy form field, and this value is used as the string to be signed.
+The encoding result is the value of the policy form field, and this value is used as the string-to-sign.
-3. Use the AccessKey secret to sign the string.
-The signing method is the same as the calculating method of the signature in the header, which is replacing the string-to-sign with the policy form field.
-For more information, see [Add signatures to headers](/intl.en-US/API Reference/Access control/Add signatures to headers.md).
+3. Use the AccessKey secret to sign the string in the following format: `Signature = base64(hmac-sha1(base64(policy), AccessKeySecret))`.

 ## References